 Browser support for the latest APIs can be a challenge, and it’s hard to know whether something is really ready for use.
 Can I Use provides an excellent source of reference on the state of browser support for APIs, as well as other web features.

-This article features in issue 268 of Web Designer, the creative web design magazine – offering expert tutorials, cutting-edge trends and free resources.
+This article was originally published in issue 268 of creative web design magazine Web Designer.
 Subscribe to Web Designer now.